My current work (no pun intended, but I'll take it anyway)

 these two objects comprise 14 degrees of freedom.

-However, the conservation equations are only five in number—this
+However, the conservation equations are only five in number.

 model leads to nine unconstrained degrees of freedom;